appstract/laravel-opcache/README.md

 This package requires Laravel 5.8 or newer.
 For older Laravel versions (5.5 or newer), you can use version 2.

+⚠ If you upgraded from version 2, change the command `opcache:optimize` with `opcache:compile {--force}`

 ## Installation

 You can install the package via Composer: